Last updated: December 7, 2024

 Digitized Copies: This collection has not been digitized.

-Conditions Governing Access: This collection is not open to research use without funding for digitization.
-Requests to digitize fims for access should be sent to the archivist.
+Conditions Governing Access: Except for films that have already been digitized, this collection is not open to research use without funding for digitization.
+Requests to digitize films for access should be sent to the archivist.
 Films are housed in cold storage and requests require advance notice.
-Not all commercial films may entered the public domain.
+Not all commercial films may have entered the public domain.
 See also the NPS general copyright & restrictions information.

 Provenance: Donated to the National Park Service by Stephen Mather's three grandchildren.